qbicsoftware/cookiecutter-templates-cli/README.md

 Your `qbic` environment will have the required dependencies (Python 3 and [Cookiecutter][cookiecutter]).

 ### 2. Java
-Our production and test instances use [OpenJDK 1.8](http://openjdk.java.net/).
+Our production and test instances use [OpenJDK 1.8](http://openjdk.java.net/) and this is mirrored in our build system.

 Installation of OpenJDK varies across operating systems.
 So it is strongly advised to read more about how to install OpenJDK in your operating system.
 Most Linux-based operating systems offer OpenJDK through package managers (e.g., `pacman`, `apt`, `yum`) and [there seems to be an OpenJDK version for Windows available](https://stackoverflow.com/questions/5991508/openjdk-availability-for-windows-os).

+If you want to use Oracle's JDK, visit [Oracle's download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to get the binaries.

 Make sure you install a Java development kit (JDK) and not a Java runtime environment (JRE).